 Most importantly, Career Launch includes a two-month internship with support from program staff.
 Many young adults who are blind or visually impaired haven't had many opportunities for internships or entry-level jobs.
-Employers need to know that they're hiring people who can do the work, and these internships give our students the chance to show off their skills, be successful in a real-life working environment, and start their career with a resume designed to land them on their feet.
+Employers need to know that they're hiring people who can do the work, and these internships give our participants the chance to show off their skills, be successful in a real-life working environment, and start their career with a resume designed to land them on their feet.

 Simply put, Career Launch will empower candidates and position them for a life of competitive employment and independence.

 - Learning about a diverse range of customer interaction roles across industries.